Tullamore firm launches new product despite Covid-19 pandemic

 “I love good food and cooking.
 I like to batch cook and store my meals and this was another great reason to make beeswax food wraps.
 Join me on a sustainable journey as we work towards creating a more natural living and use less plastic.”

-She stressed that Millbee Studio wants to tackle the issue of plastic pollution while promoting a sustainable alternative.
+She stressed that Millbee Studio want to tackle the issue of plastic pollution while promoting a sustainable alternative.

-Millbee also make natural beeswax pillar candles which help to create a relaxing experience.
+Millbee also make natural beeswax pillar candles which help to create a relaxing experience - https://millbee.com/pages/about

 "My balm comes in jars that can be reused or recycled and our labels are made from recycled paper,” pointed out Jennifer.